Introduction

 - Switching Applications:Diodes play the role of electronic switches and depending on voltage of application it either allow or block current what is vital in digital circuits.

-- Light Emission:Light-emitting diodes (LEDs) are lamps that can convert the electrical energy to light in an effective way and this is the reason why they are so commonly used as displays, indicators and light sources.
+- Light Emission:Light-emitting diodes (LEDs) convert electrical energy into light efficiently, which is why engineers commonly use them as displays, indicators, and light sources.

 Disadvantages of Diodes